Kevinwlee/kevinwlee.github.com/plant-based-page.md

 1. [Take the 90 day challenge](http://kevinwarrenlee.com/nutrition/2015/02/23/plant-power-90-day-challenge.html)

 ## Health Resources
-If you're interested in learning more about the health benefits of the plant based diet, I highly recommend the following books and movies.
+If you're interested in learning more about the health benefits of a plant based diet, I highly recommend the following books and movies.

 **Books**